JuliaGraphics/ColorSchemeTools.jl/docs/src/index.md

 - [Images.jl](https://github.com/JuliaImages/Images.jl)
 - [Clustering.jl](https://github.com/JuliaStats/Clustering.jl)

-and you might need image-capable software installed, such as ImageMagick.jl or QuartzImageIO.
+and you might need image-capable Julia packages such as ImageMagick.jl or QuartzImageIO.jl installed, depending on the OS.

 ## Installation and basic usage